ETX-ASU/prt/NOTES.md

 # TOUCH UPS LIST:

+3. Make right-side panels toggle on/off display
+7. Rubric tabs... what happens when too long

 2. When reviewing your recent submission - get rid of submit button!!

 4. need to be able to delete a comment